clemcer/loggifly/README.md

     keywords:
       - regex: '(?P<timestamp>\d{4}-\d{2}-\d{2} \d{2}:\d{2}:\d{2}.\d{3}).*Socket.*disconnected from client "(?P<user>[A-Za-z\s]+)"'
         template: '\n🔎 The user {user} was seen!\n🕐 {timestamp}'
-        hide_regex_in_title: true  # Exclude the regex pattern from the notification title for a cleaner look
+        hide_regex_in_title: true  # Exclude the regex from the notification title for a cleaner look

 ```